 Reasons To Choose Installing A New Roof

-There are clear reasons to choose installing a new roof over getting an old roof repaired over and over.
+There are clear reasons to choose to install a new roof over getting an old roof repaired over and over.
 These situations include:

 Extensive Roof Leaks